yrong/koa-neo4j/README.md

 `koa-neo4j` addresses all of the above issues:

 - Stands as a middle layer between clients and database
-- Gives your server's logic structure, in form of a file-based project; finally a home for Cypher!
+- Gives structure to your server's logic in form of a file-based project; finally a home for Cypher!
+All of the clients can then talk to an instance of this server
-- Converts Cypher files to REST routes, a cross-platform web standard that developers are familiar with, it does so on top of the widely-adapted [**koa**](http://koajs.com/) server
+- Converts Cypher files to REST routes, a cross-platform web standard that developers are familiar with, it does so on top of the widely-adapted [**koa**](http://koajs.com/) server, ripe for further customization

 In addition it comes with *goodies*: